-As an Operating System which inspired from Unix, Linux has a built-in tool to capture current processes on the system.
-From 'ps' manual page, it gives a snapshot of the current processes.
-It will “capture” the system condition at a single time.
-If you want to have repetitive updates in a real-time, we can use top command.
+Linux ps command is a built-in tool to capture current processes on the system.
+It will capture the system condition at a single time.
+If you want to have repetitive updates in a real-time, we can use the top command.

 This is a very basic ps usage.
 Just type